Shruti-Srivastava09/Microsoft-Engage-Face-Recognition/README.md

      ![loginface](https://user-images.githubusercontent.com/106253763/170768973-995afc79-363b-4bdd-a5ee-ac87d46bb142.png)

-6. If any other person try to use the same credentials with his/her face then the face authentication fails
+6. If any other person try to use the same credentials with his/her face then the face authentication fails and access is denied.

      ![otheruser](https://user-images.githubusercontent.com/106253763/170769602-9b54ef19-8325-474b-b712-6d75b4513d4c.png)